Chris Parker (quarterback): Professional career

-Parker played for the London Capitals of the BAFA National Leagues in 1988 after being out of football in 1987.
-He helped the club to the semifinals of the BritBowl Premier Division postseason tournament.
+Parker played for the London Capitals of the BAFA National Leagues and the European Football League tournament in 1988 after being out of football in 1987.
+He helped the club to the semifinals of the BritBowl Premier Division postseason playoffs.
 He was a member of the Los Angeles Rams of the National Football League during the 1989 off-season.
 Parker played for the Denver Dynamite of the AFL in 1990.
 He signed with the AFL's Los Angeles Wings in April 1992.
 The team moved to Sacramento to become the Sacramento Attack before the start of the season.
 His playing career ended in 1992 because of a severe knee injury.
 Parker tore all the ligaments and cartilage in his left knee after being sacked in a game playing for the Attack.